fuzzy-logic/whatson/README.md

 # whatson

-Sample web application to retrieve events from http://api.eventful.com
+Sample web application to retrieve events from http://api.eventful.com for job interview code test

-It's not pretty, it's not perfect, but it is just about passable :-)
+Not perfect, but passable :-)

 This application was structured using Domain Driven Design Principles with the following layers: